A severe TBI can cause serious side effects and will require intensive rehabilitative therapy.

-Sometimes a severe TBI can cause significant weakness or paralysis on one or both sides of your body.
+Sometimes a severe TBI leads to significant weakness on one or both sides of your body.
 It can also cause spasticity in your muscles, making them difficult to move.

-Interestingly, the root cause behind all of these conditions is the same.
-Whether you experience weakness, paralysis, or spasticity, the problem is caused by bad communication between your brain and your muscles.
+Interestingly, the root cause behind these conditions is the same.
+They are all a result of bad communication between your brain and your muscles.

-This means to regain movement, you’re going to need to work on rewiring your brain so that communication between your brain and muscles will improve.
+This means to regain movement, you will need to work on rewiring your brain so that communication between your brain and muscles will improve.